aributterfield-ml/airbnb-database/README.md

 # airbnb-database
-Database design for Airbnb, including ER diagrams, 3NF normalization, SQL schema creation, and PL/SQL procedures to support core functionalities.
+Airbnb-style database design, including ER diagrams, 3NF normalization, SQL schema creation, and PL/SQL procedures to support core functionalities.
-# Airbnb Database Design
+# Airbnb Style Database Design

 This repository contains a comprehensive database design for Airbnb, created as part of a Master's program coursework in Database Design.